 This class isn't very useful, because it has the same constructor as the bare ndarray object, including passing in buffers and shapes and so on.
 We would probably prefer the constructor to be able to take an already formed ndarray from the usual numpy calls to np.array and return an object.

-3.8.7 Slightly more realistic example - attribute added to existing array class RealisticInfoArray(np.ndarray):
+3.9.7 Slightly more realistic example - attribute added to existing array

 Here is a class that takes a standard ndarray that already exists, casts as our type, and adds an extra attribute.